phuong-fang/Poggram/README.md

 ## What it is

 Your files live in Telegram, as messages in a supergroup.
-Poggram is the local index and a frontend to manage them: folder tree, search, thumbnails, files versioning and Trash.
+Poggram is the local index and interface to manage them: folder tree, search, thumbnails, files versioning and Trash.

 The app talks to Telegram directly as your own account, and the index lives in a local SQLite database beside it.